SkylerSong-dev/parametric-3d-printing-skill/README.md

 ## What Changed

-- A 108-line `SKILL.md` routes to focused references instead of loading one large instruction file for every task.
+- A 100-ish line `SKILL.md` routes to focused references instead of loading one large instruction file for every task.
 - Checkpoints are risk-based: simple, fully specified parts can proceed in one pass, while uncertain fits and costly prints pause for review.